 Simple English definitions for legal terms

-Read a random definition: public policy
+Read a random definition: court

 Liability in solido: When two or more people owe money or are responsible for something, liability in solido means that any one of them can be held responsible for the entire debt or responsibility.
 This is like when you and your friends borrow money together and one of you doesn't pay their share, the lender can ask any one of you to pay the full amount.
 It's important to be careful who you share liabilities with!